 Do you know how we always think we have time after Yom Kippur before Sukkos, but then every year Sukkos is like “hiiiii guys I’m heeeeere”, and you think to yourself, “ïsn’t sukkos not supposed to be here for a whole ‘nother week or something?”
-Well this year it is even more intense because we have quarantine and lockdowns and such things in between.
+Well this year, you will be prepared with my special guide.
 So grab your aprons and take this crazy world ride with me as I give you a step by step guide on how to be the cool, calm and collected master chef/hostess of all time.

-Be the first one in your supermarket.
+Be the first one in your supermarket, or do it online in advance and schedule it.
 Buy all the meat, chicken and fish you need for the entire Sukkot.
 Buy all the paper goods and additional dried goods you need until Sukkot is over.
 Buy all the fresh produce for a full week.
-If the fresh produce is high quality (meaning it is actually fresh) it will withstand the week and you won’t have to go shopping again until the following Tuesday chol Hamoed!
+If the fresh produce is high quality (meaning it is actually fresh) it will withstand the week and you won’t have to go shopping again until the following week at the end of chol Hamoed!
 (And then again be the first in the supermarket and buy only the fresh produce because you will have everything else!)

 Place all meat, chicken and fish directly into your freezer.